-In your third and fourth years, you’ll focus on Depth of Study, advanced work that emphasizes deep engagement in your major (Departmental Honors) or in two or more areas of academic interest (Multidisciplinary Honors).
+In your third and fourth years, you will focus on Depth of Study, advanced work that emphasizes deep engagement in your major (Departmental Honors) or in two or more areas of academic interest (Multidisciplinary Honors).
 You will enhance relationships with faculty members to develop your research or creative skills.
-The Honors Thesis is the central component of Honors work in the senior year and is required to complete the Depth of Study component of the Honors Curriculum.
+The Honors Thesis is the central component of Honors work in your senior year and is required to complete the Depth of Study component of the Honors Curriculum.

 Choose a Track